dzaliznyak/RMSA/Docs/README.md

 **All data mode**: This mode allows you to see the entire contents of the file at once.
 This mode is not applicable to `COM Port` or `Signal Generator` data sources.

 **Stream data mode**: This mode displays new data as soon as it arrives, shifting the previous data to the left.
-Data rate depends on Frame Width and Sampling Rate:
+Data rate depends on `Frame Width` and `Sampling Rate`:

 ![Stream Data Mode](/Docs/stream_mode.gif?raw=true "Stream Mode")

 **Frame data mode**: This mode displays data frame by frame.
-Frame rate depends on Frame Width and Sampling Rate:
+Frame rate depends on `Frame Width` and `Sampling Rate`:

 ![Frame Data Mode](/Docs/frame_mode.gif?raw=true "Frame Mode")